twitter/bootstrap/site/content/docs/5.0/components/skeletons.md

 ## About

-Bootstrap “skeletons” can be used to enhance the experience of your application.
-They’re built only with HTML and CSS, meaning you don’t need any JavaScript to create them.
+Bootstrap "skeletons" can be used to enhance the experience of your application.
+They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
 You will, however, need some custom JavaScript to toggle their visibility.
 Their appearance, color, and sizing can be easily customized with our amazing utility classes.

 ## Example